oscar-anderson/ChatGPT-Sentiment-Analysis/README.md

 ## Project Overview

-This project aims to perform sentiment analysis on a dataset of tweets related to OpenAI's Large Language Model, ChatGPT.
-The project involves natural language processing (NLP) techniques, including data loading, text preprocessing, exploratory data analysis (EDA), and the development of a machine learning model for sentiment prediction.
+This project aims to perform a sentiment analysis on a dataset of tweets related to OpenAI's Large Language Model, ChatGPT.
+The analysis involves natural language processing (NLP) techniques, including data loading, text preprocessing, exploratory data analysis (EDA), and the development of a multinomial naive Bayes machine learning model for sentiment prediction.

 ## Project Components